2018 United States House of Representatives elections in Arizona: District 3

-The third district is based in Tucson and stretches along the southern border of Arizona including Yuma, rural portions of Maricopa County such as Gila Bend, and the western suburbs of Phoenix including Avondale, Buckeye, Goodyear, and parts of Litchfield Park.
-Raúl Grijalva has represented this district since 2002, and ran unopposed in 2016.
+The third district is based in Tucson and stretches along the southern border of Arizona including Yuma, rural portions of Maricopa County such as Gila Bend, and the western suburbs of Phoenix including Avondale, Buckeye, Goodyear, and parts of Litchfield Park. has represented this district since 2002, and ran unopposed in 2016.
+Incumbent Democrat Raúl Grijalva, who had represented the district since 2003, ran for re-election.
+He was re-elected with 99% of the vote in 2016, and the district had a PVI of D+13.